SpiNNakerManchester/SpiNNakerManchester.github.io/2015.005.Arbitrary/CDevelopmentForSpiNNaker.md

 1. Add the extracted ybug folder to your ```PERL5LIB``` environment variable (or create this environment variable if it is not already set; note that in Windows, this should be the MinGW Posix path e.g. if you have extracted the archive to C:\ybug\, you should set the environment variable to /c/ybug)
 1. If you are going to boot your board using ybug, create a new environment variable ```YBUG_PATH``` and set this to the ```boot``` subdirectory of the extracted ybug folder.

+To allow history of commands ran in ybug using normal arrow keys on a mac.
+Follow the following instructions:

+1. sudo port install rlwrap

+then prepend rlwrap to the ybug commands described below to run correctly.

 To run ybug:

 1. If you haven't added the environment variables detailed above, go into the directory where you extracted the archive and run: